July 25, 2022

 Historically, SSRS provided users with text-focused, paginated document-style reports with a set layout.
 However, for SQL Server 2016, Reporting Services now offers an updated set of products:

 - “Traditional” paginated reports received new tools and features so that users could easily create modern-looking reports.

 - New mobile reports with a responsive layout that adapts to different devices.

 - A modern web portal where users can organize and display mobile and paginated Reporting Services reports, KPIs, as well as store Excel workbooks.

-To summarize, both the above-listed reporting solutions offer some good functionality, but only one of them stands out if you need to create powerful and visually-appealing reports.
-Using Power BI beautiful dashboards that are being created almost instantly can be adjusted just in a few clicks.
+To summarize, both the above-listed reporting solutions offer some excellent functionality, but only one of them stands out if you need to create powerful and visually appealing reports.
+Using Power BI, beautiful dashboards that are being created almost instantly can be adjusted just in a few clicks.